Skip to main content

 A user must create and map a Space using the Spaces application, included in the MagicLeap operating system, before it can be used by applications.
 Spaces can not be created programmatically.
 If an application requires the user to be localized into a Space, it may launch the Spaces application using an Android Intent.

 When a user opens the Spaces application, they will be presented with the option to create either a local or a shared space.
 Local spaces are stored on the user’s physical MagicLeap device.
 Local Spaces are limited to a single scan of around 250 m2 in total area.
 No network connection is required to create and localize into a local space at runtime.
 Creating and localizing into shared spaces requires a constant connection to an AR Cloud server.
 Shared spaces can be much larger (up to 10,000 m2) and are automatically made available to all devices connected to the same server.
 See AR Cloud for more details.
+Local spaces are not automatically shared with other ML2 users.
+However, they can be imported and exported such that a Space created on one device can be exported and then imported for use on another ML2.
+See Import and Export Spaces for more details.

 When a new Space is created, it must first be scanned.
 The user will be asked to traverse their Space, using visual cues provided by the Spaces app, to construct the map.
 After a new Space has been created, the scanned mesh is stored on the device and can be exported as a static mesh for use in other applications.